spacetelescope/jwst/docs/jwst/jump/arguments.rst

 Arguments
 =========

-The ``jump`` step has five optional arguments that can be set by the user:
+The ``jump`` step has 29 optional arguments that can be set by the user:

 **Parameters for Baseline Cosmic Ray Jump Detection**